IT Department conducts raids on Mumbai-based gutkha manufacturer

-New Delhi, Feb 15 (IANS) The Income Tax Department has carried out search and survey operations in the premises of a Mumbai-based group involved in manufacturing tobacco-based product including pan masala and gutkha.
+New Delhi: The Income Tax Department has carried out search and survey operations in the premises of a Mumbai-based group involved in manufacturing tobacco-based product including pan masala and gutkha.

 The raids on the group, which is also involved in the hospitality sector, were carried out during February 8-13.